spacepy/dbprocessing/docs/concepts.rst

 The mission has one other major function: all filesystem structure (including data product locations but also incoming directory, processing codes, etc.) is determined by mission.

+   root directory
+      All data paths are specified relative to the root.
+This does not mean dbprocessing controls all directories under this;
+      it will only touch directories which are specified as the appropriate directory for a :ref:`product <concepts_products>`.
+      Other filesystems, symlinks, etc. can be mounted under this;
+      dbprocessing simply builds a named path from this root.
+This can simply be the root directory of the filesystem tree ``/``, but that is not recommended.

+   incoming directory
+      This is the directory into which all new files are placed for ingestion into the database (and subsequent use as inputs).
+There is no restriction on this, although it helps to be on the same filesystem as the root directory to avoid copying files.

+   code directory
+      Code paths are specified relative to this directory.
+This can be the same as the root directory, but that is not recommended.
+In practice it is often helpful to have two subdirectories of the code directory, one for :ref:`inspectors <concepts_inspectors>`
+      and one for :ref:`processing scripts <concepts_codes>`.

 In practice, there is one mission per database.